open-source-tabletop/squadrons/fractured-skies.md

 ## Sentinel Fleets

+Much like their ground forces, SentineS ships are tough and well armed with elite battle-hardened pilots.
+Even their smallest strike fighters are able to threaten the larger ships of enemy fleets while few can match the firepower of a their heavy bombers.

 ### Strike Fighter

 | Ship                      | Cmd | Mov | Skl | Def | Tgh | HP  | Special Rules         |